FIRST-Tech-Challenge/FtcRobotController/README.md

     * Warnings are now much more spaced out, so that they are easier to read.
     * New warnings were added for conditions that should be resolved before competing.
     * The mismatched apps warning now uses the major and minor app versions, not the version code.
-    * The warnings are automatically re-enabled when a Robot Controller app from a new FTC season is installed.
+    * The warnings are automatically re-enabled when a org.firstinspires.ftc.teamcode.Robot Controller app from a new FTC season is installed.
 * Adds support for I2C transactions on the Expansion Hub / Control Hub without specifying a register address.
     * See section 3 of the [TI I2C spec](https://www.ti.com/lit/an/slva704/slva704.pdf).
     * Calling these new methods when using Modern Robotics hardware will result in an UnsupportedOperationException.